tango-controls/pytango/doc/start.rst

     sudo python setup.py install

-This will install PyTango in the system python installation directory and, since version 7.1.2, it will also install :ref:`spock` as an IPython_ extension.
+This will install PyTango in the system python installation directory and, since version 7.1.2, it will also install :ref:`itango` as an IPython_ extension.

 Or if you whish to install in a different directory::

     python setup.py build
     python setup.py install --prefix=/home/homer/local --ipython-local

-(This will try to install :ref:`spock` as an IPython profile to the local user, since probably there is no permission to write into the IPython_ extension directory)
+(This will try to install :ref`itango` as an IPython profile to the local user, since probably there is no permission to write into the IPython_ extension directory)